2017–18 Eredivisie (women)

-The 2017–18 Eredivisie Vrouwen was the eight season of the Netherlands women's professional football league.
+The 2017–18 Eredivisie Vrouwen was the eighth season of the Netherlands women's professional football league.
 The season took place from 1 September 2017 to 25 May 2018 with nine teams.
 Ajax successfully defended its league title by going undefeated in the championship play-off after finishing second in the regular season behind FC Twente.

 Teams

 On 1 March 2017, Telstar announced it was being replaced in the league by new club VV Alkmaar.
 On 10 April 2017, Excelsior Barendrecht became the ninth team in the league.
 On 21 April 2017, VV Alkmaar was officially formed.